How conservation efforts can make money

 Straus Family Dairy has a long history of environmental stewardship.
 In the 1970s, Ellen Straus, Albert Straus’ mother, co-founded the Marin Agricultural Land Trust, the first agricultural land trust in the nation.

 The Strauses stopped using herbicides and chemical fertilizers on their fields and transitioned to a no-till system for their pastures during the 1980s.

-Then, in the early 1990s, Straus Family Dairy founded Straus Family Creamery, the first organic dairy in the nation.
+Then, in the early 1990s, Straus Family Dairy founded Straus Family Creamery, the first organic creamery in the nation.
 The move was driven by the grim realities of the commodity milk market, where pricing frequently failed to cover operating costs.
 By selling their milk in the organic sector, Albert hoped to access pricing that reflected the true costs of production, and develop a business that was sustainable from a financial as well as ecological perspective.

 In 2004, Straus Family Dairy began operating a methane digester.
 By using a floating cover, the digester captures methane—one of the most potent greenhouse gasses—produced by decomposing cow manure and uses it to power a generator, creating electricity.
 Initially, the power was used to heat water for washing equipment; over time, Straus Family Dairy’s capacity grew to generate enough power to run the entire dairy and feed power back to the grid, to boot.
 Today, Straus Family Dairy’s methane digester captures and prevents the equivalent release of an additional 1,650 metric tons of carbon dioxide through methane destruction.